 The general rule of thumb is that it is safe to consume snails that were harvested a week before you bought them.

-Experts have recommended “purging” snails or feeding these snails with food that agrees with the human digestive system, such as pieces of apple or grape leaves, which helps to eliminate the toxic substance within them.
+Experts have recommended “purging” snails or feeding these snails with food that agrees with the human digestive tract, such as pieces of apple or grape leaves, which helps to eliminate the toxic substance within them.

 How to Clean the Snails